thghca/Marlin---Longer-LKx-Pro/README.md

 ## Modifications

-The scope of modifications is limited to the integration of a new extensible UI library for DGUS touchscreens.
+The scope of modifications is limited to the integration of a new extensible UI library for DWIN T5UID1 touchscreens.

 Core functionnality is, by design, left untouched from the upstream.